gamemanual0/gm0/source/docs/awards/notebook.rst

 Condensed vs Long
 -----------------

-A trap a bunch of teams fall into is that a longer notebook is a better notebook, especially if it's actually quality writing but unfortunately that's not necessarily true.
+A trap many teams fall into is that a longer notebook is a better notebook, especially if it's actually quality writing.
+Unfortunately, that is not necessarily true.
-At shorter competitions judges don't have a lot of team to read notebooks and make decisions so even if you do write a really great huge notebook they might be able to cross off the things off their list and you might place lower than you should have.
+At shorter competitions, judges don't have a lot of team to peruse your notebooks.
+They will likely take a cursory scan at every page and take a more detailed look at certain pages.
+Thus, even if you do write a great but long notebook, they might miss the highlights and rank you lower than you should have.
-The solution to this is to have a condensed notebook.
+The solution to this is to create a condensed notebook.
 This is where you make a purposeful effort to get rid of redundancies and make sure everything written in the notebook serves the purpose of being read and getting things checked off of awards.
 So if you know your state competitions are going to be more than a couple days write a long, detailed filled notebook.
-But if it's gonna only be a day, write with every section having a purpose.
+But if it is only a day long, write with every section having a purpose.

 Handwritten vs Typed
 --------------------

 This one is a team decision.
-Some teams swear judges prefer handwritten notebooks, but if there is reliable proof for that it is hard to come upon.
+Some teams swear judges prefer handwritten notebooks, but there is no proof for that.
 But if you're a small team or you would prefer to write, do that.
+Be sure that the handwriting is consistent and legible!
-Typed notebooks are a lot easier to organize, and judges will definetely be able to read it.
+Typed notebooks are a lot easier to organize, and judges will definitely be able to read it.

 Serious vs Charming
 -------------------